How will I know which bookshops are on Batch?

 How do I remove an invoice from Batch that has been paid to us directly?

 Contact the bookshop.
 The bookseller has the ability to ‘Manually Adjust’ an invoice that has been paid outside Batch.

 When will I receive a remittance advice?

 The remittance advice showing all the transactions that have been paid will be available on the 3rd working day before the end of each month.
-It is usually sent to an FTP folder (in EDI and PDF format), emailed to selected contacts or it can be downloaded directly from the Batch website.
+It is usually sent to an FTP folder (in EDI), emailed to selected contacts or it can be downloaded directly from the Batch website.
 Click on ‘Reports’ then 'Report History' to find it.
 You will also be able to download a PDF of the remittance from here.

 If an invoice has been authorised, will it definitely be paid?

 A bookseller has until midnight on the 4th working day before the end of the month to authorise and unauthorise payments.
 Any payments that have been authorised by the closing date will be paid to the supplier.